 Our growth and the success of our DM strategy depend upon our ability to develop and sell new products or suites of products.
 If we are unable to develop new products, or if we are not successful in introducing new products, we may not be able to grow our business, or growth may occur more slowly than we anticipate.
 In addition, significant undetected errors or delays in new products or new versions of products may affect market acceptance of our products and could harm our business, financial condition or results of operations.
 In the past, we have experienced delays while developing and introducing new products and product enhancements, primarily due to difficulties developing models, acquiring data and adapting to particular operating environments.
-We have also experienced errors or "bugs" in our software products, despite testing prior to release of the products.
-Software errors in our products could affect the ability of our products to work with other hardware or software products, could delay the development or release of new products or new versions of products and could adversely affect market acceptance of our products.
+We have also experienced errors or "bugs" in our software products, could delay the development or release of new products or new versions of products and could adversely affect market acceptance of our products.
 Errors or defects in our products that are significant, or are perceived to be significant, could result in rejection of our products, damage to our reputation, loss of revenues, diversion of development resources, an increase in product liability claims, and increases in service and support costs and warranty claims.